 Endoscopic Mucosal Resection (EMR): An endoscope (a narrow tube) equipped with a light and camera is passed into the patient’s esophagus.
 Tools are passed through the tube to remove diseased parts of the esophagus.

 Look for These Symptoms

 Though it’s best to catch Barrett’s esophagus before it turns into cancer, it’s also important to be on the lookout for what Dr. Inayat calls “alarm symptoms.”
 If you experience any of these, tell your doctor:

 - New chest pain or pressure not related to your heart

 - A sudden decrease in appetite and weight loss

 - Night sweats

-It's important not to ignore long-term heartburn.
+Dr. Inayat’s most important message is to not ignore long-term heartburn.
 More than half of people with Barrett’s esophagus have heartburn.